georgwittberger/sfdx-data-deploy-plugin/README.md

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org

-  -w, --waitperobject=waitperobject                                                 number of minutes to wait for each
-                                                                                    bulk API job (default: 5 minutes)

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command